 The 2 and 20 is a hedge fund compensation structure consisting of a management fee and a performance fee.
-2% represents the management fee (flat rate fee) of the total assets under management, and the 20% represents the performance fee charged on the value of profits that the hedge fund generates for its investors beyond a certain profit threshold.
-The 2% fee is charged on the assets under management regardless of the performance of the investments under the fund manager’s pool.
-However, the 20% fee is only charged when the fund achieves a certain level of profits or performance.
+2% represents a management fee which is applied to the total assets under management.
+A 20% performance fee is charged on the profits that the hedge fund generates, beyond a specified minimum threshold.

 How the 2 and 20 Hedge Fund Fee Structure Works

 The 2 and 20 fee structure helps hedge funds finance their operations.
-The 2% flat rate charged on the total assets under management is used to pay staff salaries, administrative and office expenses and keep the fund running.
-The fund holds the remaining 20%, from which the hedge funds reward its executives, portfolio managers, and other staff members with bonuses for impressive performance.
-This bonus structure what leads hedge fund managers to be some of the highest paid people in the world.
+The 2% flat rate charged on total assets under management (AUM) is used to pay staff salaries, administrative and office expenses, and other operational expenses.
+The 20% performance fee is used to reward the hedge fund’s key executives and portfolio managers.
+This bonus structure is what makes hedge fund managers some of the highest paid financial professionals.

 How the 20% Performance Fee is Calculated

 The 20% performance fee is the biggest source of income for hedge funds.
-However, the performance fee is charged depending on the performance levels that the fund manager has agreed with the investor.
-Most agreements will set a return of 8%.
-It means that the hedge fund will only charge a fee if the profits for the year surpass the 8% level.
+The performance fee is only charged when the fund’s profits exceed a prior agreed-upon level.
+A common threshold level used is 8%.
+That means that the hedge fund only charges the 20% performance fee if profits for the year surpass the 8% level.

-For example, if the fund earns a return of 15% during a specific year, then the 20% performance fee will be charged on the incremental 7% profit, (i.e., 15% – 8%).
-Assuming the hedge fund manages the assets of 10 large investors and they all return a substantial profit, the hedge fund could earn a considerable income running into millions, and sometimes, billions of dollars.
+For example, assume a fund with an 8% threshold level generates a return of 15% for the year.
+Then the 20% performance fee will be charged on the incremental 7% profit above the 8% threshold.
+If the hedge fund manages assets of 10 large investors and makes a sizeable profit, its income for the year may run into millions – sometimes billions – of dollars.